-All pupils complete a weekly music lesson (planned using Kapow) in addition to singing in a weekly assembly; it is also expected that as the children walk in and out of assembly, they will be exposed to a variety of music types using a musician of the month.
-To ensure that teachers have enough subject knowledge we plan using Kapow to support.
+All pupils complete a weekly music lesson in addition to singing in a weekly assembly; it is also expected that as the children walk in and out of assembly, they will be exposed to a variety of music types.
+To ensure that teachers have enough subject knowledge and a range of resources that they can access on the school shared server.
 In addition to the planned curriculum, additional opportunities are provided for those who have an interest within the subject through private music lessons within the school focusing on a range of instruments: keyboard, recorder, piano and guitar.
-This has also been extended into the school choir, which learn songs from the 1940's to current day and perform at school fairs and the local church.
+This has also been extended into the school choir, which learn songs from the 1940's to current day and perform at school fairs, the local church and recently Selby Abbey.
 Furthermore, in the past year we have embarked on a new adventure known as 'Rocksteady' where children can form bands that perform termly to school and parents.
 These are paid lessons and are open to the whole school.